TerryV8/click-count/docs/redis_architecture.md

 How about we only solve one?
 Redis-sentinel is the solution to resilience, and it’s quite brilliant.
 It’s a monitoring system on a Redis replicated system (so, a master and N replicas) which aims to answer two questions:
-- Who is the manager in charge in this cluster? (the current master)
+- Who is the manager in charge of this cluster? (the current master)
 - Oh damn!
 We lost contact with the current master, who will take its place?

 Actually, it also takes care of reconfiguring the Redis instances on the fly so that the newly promoted master actually knows it can accept Write operations.